marcransome/flog/README.md

 ### Installation

-`flog` is currenttly a _work-in-progress_ and no binary packages are currently provided.
+`flog` is currenttly a _work-in-progress_ and no binary packages are provided at present.
 See the [Building](#building) section if you would like to use it before these are made available.

 ### Logging messages